joshp23/YOURLS-Phishtank-2.0/README.md

 #### An anti-spam blacklist-check for YOURLS using the Phishtank API

-Phishtank 2.0 for YOURLS is a functiolnal rewrite of the old phishtank plugin, which seems abondoned.
+Phishtank 2.0 for YOURLS is a functiolnal rewrite of the old phishtank plugin, which seems abandoned.
 There are some noticable additions to the code.

 ### Features
 1. Checks URL submissions against [Phishtanks's](https://www.phishtank.com/) blacklist, and blocks any blacklisted submissions.